 - Obtain MBE/WBE participation on all outsourced projects, work and supplies and vendors.

 - Strive for 25% participation

 - Obtain competitive pricing for materials and services, provide recommendation to Director for approval

 - This position must handle multiple priorities in a timely manner and will often run many diverse projects at the same time

-- Mentor Facilities Leads in management skills and abilities
+- Mentor Lead Mechanics in management

 - Good organizational skills

 - Respond to afterhours phone calls and weekend calls, delegate responses and respond if necessary, maintain communication on status with Director of Facilities